programarivm/php-chess/docs/read-pgn.md

 📌 Portable Game Notation is a human-readable format that allows chess players to read and write chess games.

 Almost everything in PHP Chess can be done with a chessboard object.
-At present there are three different variants supported and the default one is classical chess.
+At present there are three different variants supported with the default one being classical chess.

 | Variant | Chessboard |
 | ------- | ---------- |